About Aagreet Sinha

 Outside of work

-I tend to go deep into topics that interest me.
-I like refining routines and small systems that make everyday life smoother.
+I tend to go deep into things that interest me — refining small routines and systems that make everyday life a little sharper.
+Cooking from scratch, journaling to think clearly, the occasional slow morning.

-I travel when I can, currently working toward visiting all 12 Jyotirlings (3 so far).
-I enjoy exploring old temples, reading about history and scriptures, and understanding spirituality in my own way.
-I'm also gradually moving toward a plant-based lifestyle.
+I travel when I can.
+Currently working toward visiting all 12 Jyotirlings — 3 down.
+I'm drawn to old temples, history, and understanding spirituality in my own way.
+Also gradually moving toward a plant-based lifestyle.